-Rheumatic fever (acute rheumatic fever or ARF) facts
+Things to know about rheumatic fever (acute rheumatic fever or ARF)

-- Rheumatic fever is an autoimmune disease which may develop after strep throat infection, especially in children ages 5-15, although older teens and adults may develop the disease.
+- Rheumatic fever is an autoimmune disease that may develop after a strep throat infection, especially in children ages 5-15, although older teens and adults may develop the disease.

-- The Jones criteria are used to help physicians make the clinical diagnosis of rheumatic fever.
+- The revised Jones criteria help physicians make the clinical diagnosis of rheumatic fever.

 - Rheumatic fever does not affect all individuals who have had a strep throat infection.